rnd-pro/jsdwa-server/README.md

 - **Distributed Assets Model**: ESM over HTTPS support with direct URL access to application components
 - **Extensibility**: Add custom middleware to support your specific use cases
 - **Flexible Styling**: Use JavaScript right in your styles, forget about additional pre- or post-processors for CSS and their creepy syntax.
 Use classic way styling or encapsulated Shadow DOM.
 Or use them both without any limitations
-- **SVG files are text assets too**: Make your SVG files dynamic as everything else
+- **SVG as JSDWA**: Make your SVG-illustration images dynamic as everything else in your project

 ### Installation